hello-robot/hello-robot.github.io/docs/README.md

 We wish you success in your development journey with Stretch.
 Please contact us at [support@hello-robot.com](mailto:support@hello-robot.com) if you don't find what you're looking for.

+\m/

-\m/ The Hello Robot team
+--The Hello Robot team

 # New to Stretch?
-We recommend you follow the [Stretch Getting Started Tutorials]().
+We recommend you follow the [Getting to Know Stretch Tutorials](https://docs.hello-robot.com/0.2/stretch-tutorials/getting_started/README.md).

 Please take the time to learn safe and best practices in operating Stretch.